Lousia van Vessem wearing a purple jumper in front of a yellow/gold back ground

 What working with me looks like

-My job is to step away what you think you “should” be doing and get back to what actually works.
+My job is to strip away what you think you “should” be doing and get back to what actually works.

 That might mean untangling your offers, sharpening your positioning, strengthening your foundations, or finally making that decision you’ve been avoiding.